cloudmesh-community/book/chapters/pi/config-display.md

 displays and LEDs.
 In case no display is available we can even connect to the PI with a virtual display redirection.

+## Default Display Setup

+The raspberry pi comes with a defualt setup and any modern HDMI enabled TV or monitor will most likely work out of the box without any modifications.
+Just plug the HDMI cable in and start the Pi and you will probably see some boot messages and after a while see the splash screen for your installed operating system.

 ## Automatic Display Detection